 C’est Chic: The Most Stylish Ski Hotels For The New Winter Season

-From under-the-radar villages in the Austrian Alps to iconic ski towns in the Rocky Mountains, we round up the best places to hit the powder as soon as the slopes open.
+From a new chalet hotel in the French Alps to iconic grand hotels in the Swiss Alps, we round up the best places to hit the powder as soon as the slopes open.

 As we power through Fall, many of us are likely dreaming about those glorious days on the slopes: schussing down pistes on fresh powder; afternoons on sun-dazzled mountain terraces; cozying up by the fire in your chalet or spa time in a boutique hotel.
-To celebrate our new book 'The Alps: Hotels, Destinations, Culture' we have handpicked the chicest spots across the Alps and Rockies, including mountain lodges, grand dame hotels, and private chalets, to bookmark for the winter season ahead.
+We have handpicked the chicest spots across the Alps, including new mountain lodges and grand dame hotels, to bookmark for the winter season ahead.

 Rote Wand Gourmet Hotel, Zug, Lech, Austrian Alps